StratusGrid/terraform-account-starter/README.md

 ### `provider.tf`
 This file contains the necessary provider(s) and there configurations.

+### `README_SOPS.md`
+This is the readme file for SOPS and how

 ### `README.md`
 It's` this file!
 I'm always updated via TF Docs!

+### `s3-bucket-cloudtrail.tf`
+This contains the SG module for setting up a cloudtrail to an S3 Bucket and an SNS Topic.

+### `s3-bucket-logging.tf`
+This contains the SG module for setting up a logging bucket, it's replicated once for each US based region.
+This file needs to have parts uncommented if using centralized logging.

+### `s3-bucket-terraform-state.tf`
+This contains the SG module for setting up our TF centralized remote state S3 bucket and KMS Key.

+### `s3-centralized-logging.tf`
+This contains all of the S3 related components for centralized logging.

+### `service-limits.tf`
+This contains the SG module for sending service limits to an SNS Topic or to Slack.

+### `sns-topics.tf`
+This contains the SNS topic for all Infrastructure Alerts.

+### `sops.tf`
+This file creates all of the required SOPS configuration KMS info for other repos to build off of.

 ### `state.tfnot`
 The StratusGrid standard for Terraform remote state management.